 Over the years, The Shelter has become the leader in developing capacity to deliver a range of services necessary to transform the lives of our residents.
 Because of the protocols and systems we have developed, other shelters often rely on us for advice and guidance.

 The general lack of facilities and services in Trinidad and Tobago means that The Shelter is also regularly called upon to provide a safe house to persons from other Caribbean and foreign countries, such as Albania, Gambia, Colombia, the Dominican Republic and Cuba.
-More recently, the facility has also been called upon to house victims of the growing problem of Human Trafficking in Trinidad and Tobago.

 - To provide a safe and secure refuge for survivors of abuse and their children.